 Hospital Medicine: There are currently several Med-Peds Hospitalists working locally through Kaiser Permanente, Denver Health, University of Colorado Hospitals, and Children’s Hospital Colorado treating both adult and pediatric populations.
 The development of the Med-Peds Consult Service, spearheaded by Dr. Aaron Manning, has solidified the Med-Peds precedence within the UCH system and offers a unique avenue of care for all interested dual hospitalists.

 Primary Care: There are a plethora of Med-Peds primary care physicians working in academic, community, or private spaces throughout the state.
 They are uniquely qualified in seeing complex patient cases throughout the lifespan, and most often embody unique niches within healthcare including Care of Rural/Underserved Populations, Addiction Medicine, and Adolescent Care.

-Subspecialty Care – Med-Peds physicians are well represented across a number of subspecialties in Denver on both the adult and pediatric side.
-To name just a few, there are currently Med-Peds faculty/fellows working in Adolescent Medicine, Allergy and Immunology, Cardiology, Adult Congenital Cardiology, Hematology-Oncology, Infectious Disease, Endocrinology, Nephrology, NICU, PICU, Pulmonary, and Sports Medicine.
+Subspecialty Medicine: Med-Peds providers are well-represented across a number of adult and pediatric subspecialties in Denver.
+There are currently Med-Peds faculty/fellows within Adolescent Medicine, Allergy and Immunology, Cardiology, Adult Congenital Cardiology, Hematology-Oncology, Infectious Disease, Endocrinology, Nephrology, NICU, PICU, Pulmonary/Critical Care, and Sports Medicine.

-Please see the “Faculty” and “Alumni” sections under the “About Us” section for more details on many of these providers.
+Please see the “Faculty” and “Alumni” sections under “About Us” for more details on Colorado’s Med-Peds network.